About

 at every governmental level:

-city, county, and state.
+city, county, etc.

-What I felt was missing was talking about the CAUSES of the problem.
+What I felt was missing was talking

-Too few of us see the connections between our own behavior,
+Too few of us see the connections

-It came to me that a "boycott of pollution" might be a good way to
+It came to me that a “boycott of pollution” might be a good way to:

 - spread information,